Atsushi Matsuura (musician): Career

 In December 1988, Matsuura went back to the Philippines for vacation.
 Earlier that year, he released a solo album entitled Incubus, which was distributed by Ivory Music.
 While doing some gigs in connection with the solo album, he was introduced to a band which had lost its founding guitarist Teddy Diaz, who was murdered.

-In 1989, Matsuura would officially join The Dawn, one of the most popular local rock bands of that period, having spawned hits such as "Enveloped Ideas" and "I Stand With You".
+In 1989, Matsuura would officially join The Dawn, one of the most popular local rock bands of that period, having spawned hits such as "Salamat" and "Hey, Isabel".

 He left the music scene from 1990–1999.
 During this period, he set up two companies providing business assistance and information technology consultancy mainly to Japanese individuals and companies in Manila.
 He rejoined The Dawn in late 1999 when the band reunited, playing in key cities in the Philippines, an 8-city concert tour in the United States and a music festival in Ho Chi Minh City, Vietnam.
 Matsuura quit the band in the last quarter of 2004, after three studio albums and a live album.

 Also in 2004, Matsuura joined the band Mah’tiggahz (which means "matigas" or "hard").

 Mah’tiggahz is composed of Atsushi Matsuura on guitars, Mon Legaspi (of Wolfgang and The Dawn) on bass, Bennii Obaña on drums, Jeremy Aguado on lead vocals and Perf de Castro (of Rivermaya and TriAxis) also on guitars.